-SkyCity's mouldy car graveyard: The unseen risk within
+SkyCity's mouldy car graveyard: The hidden risk within

 Stephens said yesterday around 180 vehicles remained trapped on level B4 of the NZ International Convention Centre.

-On October 22, a fire broke out at that $703m project in Auckland CBD as it neared completion.
+On October 22, a fire broke out at that $703 million project in the Auckland CBD as it neared completion.
 The fire was not extinguished fully for six days.
 Millions of litres of water flooded basement levels, leaving vehicles trapped.

-The site has since been shut, leaving the cars in their grave.
+The site has since been shut, leaving the cars in their graves.
 The water was drained but mud is said to have remained.

 Until yesterday, little had been heard about the cars and their fate since late last year.